MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/ARM64/NXP_Debugging.md

 ## Set Up Serial Kernel Debugging

 > [!NOTE]
-> Serial Kernel Debugging is only supported on NXP i.MX 8M Plus, NXP i.MX 8M Quad, NXP i.MX 8M Mini, and NXP i.MX 8M Nano EVK boards.
-It is not supported on NXP i.MX 8X and NXP i.MX 93 EVK boards.
+> Serial Kernel Debugging is only supported on the following NXP EVK boards:
+>
+> - NXP i.MX 8M Plus EVK
+> - NXP i.MX 8M Quad EVK
+> - NXP i.MX 8M Mini EVK
+> - NXP i.MX 8M Nano EVK

 On supported NXP EVK boards, a serial controller is exposed through the micro-USB port using an FTDI serial-to-USB chip.
 When the EVK board's micro-USB port is connected to your host computer, it appears on your host computer as a set of virtual COM ports.